CREATIVE NEPALI COOKING WITH TULSI REGMI

 1/2 lb. cherry tomatoes

-Melted butter for basting
+Melted butter or oil for basting

 Bamboo skewers, pre-soaked overnight